Everything was working. All three platforms. Green CI.

 Where We Are Now

 All three platforms are green.
 Not smoke tests — the full AOT test suite.
-Compile, link, run, verify output.
-On Ubuntu x86_64, macOS ARM64, and Windows x86_64.
+Compile, link, run, verify output on Ubuntu x86_64, macOS ARM64, and Windows x86_64.

 The thing about cross-platform is that it’s never one big problem.
 It’s thirty small problems that each think they’re the only one.
 And each one is invisible until you run the code on a machine you didn’t develop on.